-Eyelid ptosis (known commonly as a droopy eyelid or lazy eyelid) is a medical issue visible in sagging of one or both upper eyelids.
-Eyelid ptosis
+Eyelid ptosis (known commonly as a droopy eyelid or lazy eyelid) is a medical issue visible in sagging of left or right

 Average Eyelid Ptosis costs are € 1,155, based on Eyelid Ptosis prices from 8 clinics.